 Pet… no… alpaca-sitting!

-“A few years ago, I stumbled across a unique house sitting opportunity.
+“A few years ago, I stumbled across a unique house sitting opportunity among the hundreds available on the house sitting websites I trust.
 A couple in the South of France was going away and needed someone to come and stay and look after their eighteen alpacas and seven cats.
 The farm was located in the middle of the French countryside and, aside from a few small villages, there really wasn’t a lot nearby.

 Honestly, this wasn’t the ideal house sit for me.
 I was working as a freelance marketing consultant at the time, which didn’t leave me with a lot of free time.
 My ideal house sit would have been looking after a cat or, ideally, a goldfish.
 But how can you pass up an opportunity like this?
 Even though I knew it would involve a lot of work – and it did – I also knew it would be one of those experiences that I would look back on for years to come.
 And, there was a lot of work involved.
 Alpacas typically cost several thousand Euros each, so the owners wanted to make sure that I knew what I was doing.
 That meant not only being able to feed them but also herd them, separate the males from the females, recognize medical issues, weigh them – just about everything that goes with running an alpaca farm.
 I was also expected to be able to tell them apart: in case there was ever an issue with one of the alpacas, the owners wanted me to be able to phone them and tell them exactly which alpaca the issue was with.
 Alpacas definitely aren’t easy to tell apart, but after a few days, I started to recognize them.